29 Nov Snowy Egret Story

 Snowy Egret Story – How I Took This Photo

-Now, after four hours, I was walking back to the parking lot, which is about a mile from the spillway.
+Now, four hours later, I was walking back to the parking lot, which is about a mile from the spillway.

 And my legs hurt.

 I had just started a yoga program, and the instructor told me this pain was a sign of healing.
-While she seemed delighted with my progress, I found the pain to be more than inconvenient.
-(My legs really hurt.)
+While she seemed delighted with my progress, I found it difficult to understand why healing had to be this painful.

 So I’m limping along on the sandy path, stopping every hundred yards to rest and let the pain subside.